PhotonMastr/ReadU/README.md

 and now to run it simply type ReadU in your terminal!

 Yes, I know it's basic right now but trust me more is coming in the future.
 Thank you for even downloading it!

+Yes, ConvertU and ReadU end with U's, future software I make will end with U's as like a trademark of mine